armin-14/hello-world/README.md

 # hello-world
-I am trying to learn better and to replace "how to ..." searches by "what was the syntax for ..." ones!
+I am trying to learn better and to replace "how to ..." searches by "what was the syntax for ..." ones!!